ASFaust/rotatool/readme.md

 - [ ] Solve the tuesday/Monday bug
 - [x] Add activate/deactivate to shifts
 - [x] Add activate/deactivate to people
-- [ ] Add "Any Day" as an Option for shifts
+- [x] Add "Any Day" as an Option for shifts
+- [x] Simplify the shifts and people html to one form each
+- [x] Automatic scroll down to the form for editing the shifts and people
 - [ ] new database model for "real" shifts, expanded from daily shifts.
   - they are always assigned a certain date. no "any date" or "every day"
     - they're either the result of the optimization, or they're manually added